pallagj/sodoku-solver/README.md

 ... ..2 6.3
 ```

 > Zero can be used instead of the dot character, and spaces and enters are optional.
-The specified format is valid for input specified through a console or file.
+The specified format is valid for input through a console or file.